geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 3. Select **Save.**

 4. Leave all tabs open in your browser and proceed to the next task.

+### Task 10 – Configure Chat functionality for the Ticketing System

+In this task, you will open the Microsoft Teams desktop application on LON-CL1 and log in as Adatum’s MOD Administrator.
+You will then conduct a brief chat session with the IT Consultant (your fellow student whose tenant ID was assigned to you by your instructor).
+This will validate that you can use Teams to chat with the IT Consultant whenever necessary to discuss matters concerning the new Service Request Ticketing system.

+**IMPORTANT:** Remember that your instructor assigned your tenant ID to another student who is also building a similar ticketing system in his or her lab environment.
+When you receive this text, you will take on the role of the IT Consultant.
+So expect to receive a text message from that student, who will do so to validate that the Chat functionality is also working within his or her Teams’ application.

+1. Switch to the **LON-CL1** VM.
+You should still be logged into your LON-CL1 VM as the Administrator (or Domain Admin) with a **Password** of **Pa55w.rd**; if not, then do so now.

+2. In the **Search** field on the taskbar at the bottom of the screen, enter **Teams**.
+In the list that appears, select **Microsoft Teams** (or you can select the **Microsoft Teams** icon on your desktop).

+3. Maximize the Microsoft Teams window.

+4. You want to sign into Microsoft Teams as Adatum’s MOD Administrator.
+If you receive a log-in screen, then log in as **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ in your tenant suffix ID provided by your lab hosting provider), and enter your tenant email password as the **Password**.

+	However, if the Teams app opens up without displaying the log-in screen, you should check the user icon circle in the upper right corner of the screen.
+If the circle displays **MA** (for your MOD Administrator), then proceed to **step 8**.
+If anything other than **MA** is displayed in the circle, then you are not logged in as the MOD Administrator.
+In this case, select the circle, and in the menu that appears, select **Sign out**.
+Then proceed through the sign-in process and log in as **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ in your tenant suffix ID provided by your lab hosting provider), and enter your tenant email password as the **Password**.

+5. On the **Use this account everywhere on your device** window, uncheck (clear) the **Allow my organization to manage my device** check box, and then select **Yes.**

+6. On the **You’re all set!** window, select **Done.**

+7. In the **Enjoy the team and the teamwork!** window, select **Let’s go.**

+8. In the **Microsoft Teams**, in the left-hand navigation pane, select **Chat**.

+9. On the very top row on the screen, to the left of the **Search or type a command** field is a **New Chat** icon (a pencil inside a square).
+Select this **New Chat** icon.

+10. This opens a new chat window in the main body of the page.
+In the **To: Enter name, email, group or tag** field, enter the IT Consultant’s MOD Administrator account of **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your fellow student’s tenant suffix ID that was assigned to you by your instructor) and press **Enter**.

+11. Teams will perform an external search on this user account.
+It should display the result of this search below the **To:** field.
+Select this value.

+12. This will open a new chat session with the IT Consultant (your fellow student).
+Send a message to this person and conduct a brief chat session to verify that you can communicate with him or her using the Chat functionality within Teams.

+13. When you have finished chatting, leave Teams open and proceed to the next task.

 # Proceed to Lab 3 - Exercise 5